1. Helps with weight loss

-The OMAD diet (OMAD stands for One Meal A Day) aims to limit the amount of food intake, helping the body burn excess fat in the body, leading to weight loss.
+The OMAD diet (OMAD stands for One Meal A Day) aims to limit food intake, helping the body burn excess fat, leading to weight loss.

 2. Improve type 2 diabetes

-A study published in the World Journal of Diabetes found that patients with type II diabetes who practiced intermittent fasting were able to lose weight, reduce calorie intake, and lower glucose and insulin levels after meals.
+A study published in the World Journal of Diabetes found that patients with type II diabetes who practiced intermittent fasting were able to lose weight, reduce calorie intake, and lower post-meal glucose and insulin levels.

-The biggest benefit of intermittent fasting is that it reduces visceral fat and lowers LDL (bad) cholesterol, which improves heart health, as found in a study published in the Journal of Nutrition.
-The OMAD diet is intermittent fasting, so it may benefit heart health.
+The biggest benefit of intermittent fasting is that it reduces visceral fat and lowers LDL (bad) cholesterol, which improves cardiovascular health, as found in a study published in the Journal of Nutrition.
+The OMAD diet is intermittent fasting, therefore it can be beneficial for cardiovascular health.

 4. May reduce inflammation

-If you can follow the OMAD diet twice a week, you're less likely to regain the weight you lost, according to a study published in the journal Frontiers Physiology.
+If you can follow the OMAD diet twice a week, you're less likely to regain the weight you've lost, according to a study published in the Journal of Frontiers in Physiology.

 Source: https://laodong.vn/suc-khoe/mot-so-loi-ich-cua-che-do-an-kieng-omad-1368237.ldo